Video by Ambrose Weingart

 Every corner of the trails blaze with fall colours: trembling aspens throw storms of bright yellow leaves down on us with every breeze, and fiery red underbrush lines the trail to show you the way.
 With Ted as our guide, even seasoned interior riders like Lisa and Marco had a day of new experiences.
 Riding ahead to take photos of the crew coming down was an easy task – the hoots and hollers of the team mingled with Lisa gleefully calling out the Latin names of bunchgrasses and ant colonies she spied glimpses of through the lichen-clad pines.

-After a cruisy day of shuttles and beautiful views, we contentedly packed up and headed to Salmon Arm where we had dinner and brews waiting at the Barley Station Brew Pub.
+After a cruisy day of shuttles and beautiful views, we contentedly packed up and headed to Salmon Arm in the Shuswap, where we had dinner and brews waiting at the Barley Station Brew Pub.
 By the end of the meal, Darren and Martin had eyed up the beautiful Stanley insulated growlers long enough that it only took the slightest amount of nudging for them each to pick one up and fill it with local tasty brew, adding the perfect accessories to the “Bikes and Beer” tour.

 After a cozy night at the Artist’s House Bed and Breakfast, the hostess, Victoria, had us primed with coffee and homemade breakfast stuffs and sent us out like as many kids on a weekend to go play in the mountains.
-Local trail-builder Adrian Bostock shepherded us up to the Rubberhead zone and presented us with a feast of local cuisine to pack for lunch.
+Local trail-builder Adrian Bostock with the Shuswap Trails Alliance shepherded us up to the Rubberhead zone and presented us with a feast of local cuisine to pack for lunch.
 Home-made bread and locally sourced sandwich fixings from Ecotreats meant our fuel came directly from the land we were riding.
 After a couple warm up trails we started out on the Larch Hills traverse to Sicamous.

 After the loose, open trails of Kamloops, the tacky, twisty trails of the interior rainforests were a stark contrast.
 At times, it was almost possible to believe I was riding on the coast, until we burst out onto a viewpoint over the rolling hills and winding valley lakes of Salmon Arm.
 The Larch Hills Traverse is a 38km epic leading from Salmon Arm to Sicamous.
 The countless hours put in by Adrian and his team on hand tools is evident as soon as you get on the trail: every foot of the traverse has been planned and built with tenacious care.
 As it winds along the ridgeline, the traverse punches through too many different zones to remember.